 Table 1 displays the percentages of failure causes for PVC including pipe, fittings and joints.
-The highest failure causes for PVC fittings, which are the majority of failures, are material defect and installation error.
-The highest recorded failure cause for joints is installation error.
-The highest failure cause for pipe is point loading.
+The highest failure causes for PVC fittings, which are the majority of failures, are installation error and material defect.
+The highest known failure cause for PVC joints is material defect.
+The highest failure cause for PVC pipe is point loading.